Geely Borui GE: Mild hybrid version

-In 2018, 44299 units were sold.

 Promotion event

 Geely Auto had organised a driving activity on 10 May 2018, about three weeks before going on sale.
-The activity was mainly about the low of fuel consumption of Borui GE.
-The Beijing-Shanghai journey began on the morning of 10 May and ended at midnight.
-The highlight for this event was that each car used only a tank of petrol.
+The activity's main focus was the low of fuel consumption of Borui GE.
+The Beijing-Shanghai journey began on the morning and ended at midnight.
+This showed that each car used only a tank of petrol.
 The route was about 1200 km, passing 44 cities.
 According to the trip computer, the average fuel consumption was 4.3 L/100km, and the lowest consumption was 3.7 L/100km, breaking the record low of hybrid B-segment car fuel consumption.

-2020 facelift
+Facelift (2020)

 The Borui received a facelift in August 2020 with the GE name dropped.
 The facelift features a 1.8-litre turbo engine mated to a 7-speed DCT.
 The front end sports a redesigned front bumper and the new vertical grilles and black trims, and all chrome trims are now blacked out on the facelift model.